alephium/www/src/content/blog/TTxOO-2-The-road-to-Self-Custody-cfea4ae89444/index.md

 The setups presented here come with some benefits and specific complexities.
 If there are a few takeaways to keep in mind, they would be the following:

-- <span id="6626">Work on a simple yet comprehensive backup policy for yourself.
-And think of what happens if you disappear or become incapacitated!</span>
+- Work on a simple yet comprehensive backup policy for yourself.
+And think of what happens if you disappear or become incapacitated!
-- <span id="708a">Keep your setup as straightforward as possible for your needs.
-Do not overcomplicate and do things you don’t feel comfortable technologically with. (this is called <a href="https://en.wikipedia.org/wiki/KISS_principle" class="markup--anchor markup--li-anchor" data-href="https://en.wikipedia.org/wiki/KISS_principle" rel="noopener" target="_blank">KISS</a>: Keep It Simple Stupid)</span>
+- Keep your setup as straightforward as possible for your needs.
+Do not overcomplicate and do things you don’t feel comfortable technologically with. (this is called <a href="https://en.wikipedia.org/wiki/KISS_principle" class="markup--anchor markup--li-anchor" data-href="https://en.wikipedia.org/wiki/KISS_principle" rel="noopener" target="_blank">KISS</a>: Keep It Simple Stupid)
-- <span id="ef59">If you want to improve your setup, do it gradually and take the time to do it well (and understand what you’re doing!).</span>
+- If you want to improve your setup, do it gradually and take the time to do it well (and understand what you’re doing!).
-- <span id="a09c">If possible, try to run your own node; this is already a significant improvement in the sovereignty part of owning and transacting crypto-assets.</span>
+- If possible, try to run your own node; this is already a significant improvement in the sovereignty part of owning and transacting crypto-assets.

 A couple of all-purpose, digital hygiene best practices on top:

-- <span id="f635">Using two-factor authentication and specialized open-source software are good practices, as well as encryption on your local disk and communication channels.
+- Using two-factor authentication and specialized open-source software are good practices, as well as encryption on your local disk and communication channels.
 Things like <a href="https://www.yubico.com/" class="markup--anchor markup--li-anchor" data-href="https://www.yubico.com/" rel="noopener" target="_blank">Yubikey</a> or <a href="https://www.nitrokey.com/" class="markup--anchor markup--li-anchor" data-href="https://www.nitrokey.com/" rel="noopener" target="_blank">Nitrokey</a> are great!
-Even your <a href="https://www.ledger.com/" class="markup--anchor markup--li-anchor" data-href="https://www.ledger.com/" rel="noopener" target="_blank">Ledger</a> can act as a 2FA key with <a href="https://www.ledger.com/fido-u2f" class="markup--anchor markup--li-anchor" data-href="https://www.ledger.com/fido-u2f" rel="noopener" target="_blank">FIDO</a>.</span>
+Even your <a href="https://www.ledger.com/" class="markup--anchor markup--li-anchor" data-href="https://www.ledger.com/" rel="noopener" target="_blank">Ledger</a> can act as a 2FA key with <a href="https://www.ledger.com/fido-u2f" class="markup--anchor markup--li-anchor" data-href="https://www.ledger.com/fido-u2f" rel="noopener" target="_blank">FIDO</a>.
-- <span id="5c4c">Lastly, as recent hacks showed us, do not use the same password on different online accounts, and <a href="https://www.coindesk.com/business/2022/08/03/solanas-latest-6m-exploit-likely-tied-to-slope-wallet-devs-say/" class="markup--anchor markup--li-anchor" data-href="https://www.coindesk.com/business/2022/08/03/solanas-latest-6m-exploit-likely-tied-to-slope-wallet-devs-say/" rel="noopener" target="_blank"><strong>do not reuse</strong></a> **your seed phrase on other wallets**.
+- Lastly, as recent hacks showed us, do not use the same password on different online accounts, and <a href="https://www.coindesk.com/business/2022/08/03/solanas-latest-6m-exploit-likely-tied-to-slope-wallet-devs-say/" class="markup--anchor markup--li-anchor" data-href="https://www.coindesk.com/business/2022/08/03/solanas-latest-6m-exploit-likely-tied-to-slope-wallet-devs-say/" rel="noopener" target="_blank"><strong>do not reuse</strong></a> **your seed phrase on other wallets**.
 Instead, keep them specific for each wallet you use.
-You can use Password managers like <a href="https://bitwarden.com/" class="markup--anchor markup--li-anchor" data-href="https://bitwarden.com/" rel="noopener" target="_blank">Bitwarden</a> or others too.</span>
+You can use Password managers like <a href="https://bitwarden.com/" class="markup--anchor markup--li-anchor" data-href="https://bitwarden.com/" rel="noopener" target="_blank">Bitwarden</a> or others too.

 We at <a href="https://alephium.org/" class="markup--anchor markup--p-anchor" data-href="https://alephium.org/" rel="noopener" target="_blank">Alephium</a> want to thank Polto & Darko from <a href="https://hodling.ch/" class="markup--anchor markup--p-anchor" data-href="https://hodling.ch/" rel="noopener" target="_blank">Hodling SA</a> for taking the time to come and give us this insightful and rich presentation.
 We hope to host them again in one of our tech talks soon!